dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 deconstruction.
 That is, you must take the optimal sequence of moves that you've identified and reconstruct them in such a way that avoids detection.
-In a game like chess, you might insert blocking moves that prevent the opponent from moving or back up other pieces or hold spaces in the middle of the board.
+In a game like chess, you might insert blocking moves that prevent the opponent from moving or choose moves that reinforce other pieces or throw in moves to claim spaces in the middle of the board.
 These moves are all but tangential to your true objective.
-Otherwise, if you were to instead execute your sequence of tactics in a direct manner, your opponent could easily determine your intention and your entire strategy is pointless.
+Otherwise, if you were to instead execute your sequence of tactics in a direct manner, your opponent could easily determine your intentions.

 Furthermore, appearances overcomplicate an otherwise simple reality.
 If you don't take into account how your opponent perceives